jbossdemocentral/bpms-travel-agency-demo/README.md

 JBoss BPM Suite Travel Agency Demo
 ==================================
 This is an online employee travel booking process project.
-It contains multimple web services for looking up data for the process and rules to calculate pricing.
+It contains multiple web services for looking up data for the process and rules to calculate pricing.
 Furthermore, there are several tasks that can be activated to evaluate pricing and to review the final booking data before completing the booking.